Highwayman (The Highwaymen album): Critical reception

-Also rating it 4 out of 5 stars, William Ruhlmann of Allmusic wrote that "the rest of the record...lives up to the leadoff hit."
+William Ruhlmann of Allmusic rated the album four out of five stars; he wrote that "the rest of the record...lives up to the leadoff hit."
 Kristofferson biographer Stephen Miller writes, "At times Highwayman sounded over-produced, not least because of the occasional presence of synthesizers, and while it had a definite country feel, at times it leant towards an AOR style."